Strategic Resource Allocation Policy, Pricing

 PIs are required to submit their projected quarterly resource demand for their entire project cycle.

-Additional resource request is subject to resource availability and SRAC approval.
+PIs may reduce or increase their projection; additional resource request beyond what was initially approved is subject to resource availability and SRAC approval.

 PIs are expected to utilise their resources based on their projected resource demand.
 Deviation from the projected resource demand will affect the PI’s application in future Call for Projects.